 (Central Kivalliq - MX-13) are currently based on 5% of the estimated adult muskox population (lower 95% confidence limit).
-At present within the Nunavut Wildlife Act and Regulations, a total allowable harvest (TAH) of 182 muskox is recommended for the central Kivalliq muskox population (MX-13) and 90 recommended for the northern Kivalliq muskox subpopulation (MX-10) (Figure 2).
+At present within the Nunavut Wildlife Act and Regulations, a total allowable harvest (TAH) of 182 muskox is recommended for the central Kivalliq muskox population (MX-13) (Figure 2).

 At this time, and based on the 2016 population re-assessment of muskox in the central Kivalliq region, there is no new recommended change to the TAH of 182 and no new recommendations to the Nunavut Wildlife Management Board (NWMB).
-A full re-assessment is however planned for both the central and northern Kivalliq muskox subpopulations in 2018.
-Following this re-assessment any new developments will be discussed with all stakeholders prior to any recommended modifications to current management actions.

 Figure 1.
-Survey study areas for the central (July 2010 &16) and northern (July 2012 & 2017) Kivalliq muskox subpopulations (MX-13 & MX-10).
+Survey study areas for the central (July 2010 &16) and northern (July 2012) Kivalliq muskox subpopulations (MX-13 & MX-10).